Setting up SITL on Linux

 Start SITL simulator

 To start the simulator first change directory to the vehicle directory.
-For example, for the multicopter code change to ardupilot/ArduCopter:
+For examples below, for the Multicopter code change to ardupilot/ArduCopter:

 cd ardupilot/ArduCopter

 Then start the simulator using sim_vehicle.py.
-The first time you run it you should use the -w option to wipe the virtual EEPROM and load the right default parameters for your vehicle.
+The first time you run it, you should use the -w option to wipe the virtual EEPROM of user changed parameters and load the default parameters for your vehicle.

 Tip